-As an ordering practitioner, you are responsible for ordering medically necessary transportation within the common medical marketing area (CMMA).
+Ordering practitioners are responsible for ordering medically necessary transportation within the common medical marketing area (CMMA).

 The CMMA is the geographic area from which a community customarily obtains its medical care and services.
 In New York City, the CMMA is five (5) miles from one's residence.